AleksYeremenko/AI-JOB-SEEKER-AGENT/README.md

 - 📄 **CV Parsing** — Extracts your job title and skills automatically from a PDF resume.
 - 🔍 **Live LinkedIn Scraping** — Searches LinkedIn in real-time for jobs that match your profile.
-- 📬 **WhatsApp Notifications** — Sends matching jobs to your WhatsApp using Twilio.
 - 🤖 **LangGraph Agent Workflow** — Fully modular graph-based pipeline with nodes for CV parsing, job search, and messaging.
 - 🧠 **Skill Matching** — Identifies relevant technologies (Python, ML, AI, etc.) to tailor job queries.
 - ⚡ **1-Click Streamlit UI** — Clean web interface to upload your CV and launch the agent.